Your Actor Resume, How to Write It, Even with No Experience

 Yes, your actor resume is hard to write.
 But it's your single greatest tool when marketing yourself.
 The goal is to tell them who you are, and what you can do as an actor.
 All in 10 seconds.

 Why only 10 seconds?
 Because that's how long anyone will look at it before they move on.
-I'll show you how.
+We'll show you how.

 The Anatomy of a Resumé